snimu/hlb-gpt-cli/README.md

 ## Why does this exist?

-It makes ablations really easy.
+1. It makes ablations really easy
+2. It gives you extremely detailed logs

 Just provide a whole bunch of settings over the command-line, and automatically run highly repeatable experiments at different model scales, and log their results in high detail to either wandb and/or a local .csv-file.